-Citizen participation is the heart of the consolidated planning process, involving citizens in decisions that directly affect their lives.
-The purpose of the Citizen Participation Plan is to encourage and insure full and proper citizen participation at all stages of the Consolidated Plan process.
+Citizen participation is the heart of the Assessment of Fair Housing (AFH) and the consolidated planning process, involving citizens in decisions that directly affect their lives.
+The purpose of the Citizen Participation Plan is to encourage and insure full and proper citizen participation in the development of the AFH and at all stages of the Consolidated Plan process.
 The Citizen Participation Plan formally designates structures, procedures, roles and policies to be followed by program participants.

 This Citizen Participation Plan shall be available to all interested persons in the Development Services Office at 1 Riverfront Plaza, Level 1, Suite 110.
-The Consolidated Plan, Annual Consolidated Plan Update, and the Annual Performance Report, regarding the Community Development Block Grant (CDBG) and HOME Investment Partnerships (HOME) Programs, shall also be available.
+The AFH, Consolidated Plan, Annual Consolidated Plan Update, and the Annual Performance Report, regarding the Community Development Block Grant (CDBG) and HOME Investment Partnerships (HOME) Programs, shall also be available.
 All documents are available on the City of Lawrence website at www.lawrenceks.org/pds.

-A secondary purpose of this Plan is to implement federal regulations regarding citizen participation for the consolidated planning process described by Title 24 CFR 91.105 of the Housing and Community Development Act of 1974, as amended.
-Nothing in this Plan shall restrict the responsibility and authority of the City of Lawrence (City) from developing and executing its Consolidated Plan.
+A secondary purpose of this Plan is to implement federal regulations regarding citizen participation for the AFH and the consolidated planning process described by Title 24 CFR 91.105 of the Housing and Community Development Act of 1974, as amended.
+Nothing in this Plan shall restrict the responsibility and authority of the City of Lawrence (City) from developing and executing its Consolidated Plan or AFH.